Wiessner-American Brewery building: Redevelopment

 The once-thriving neighborhood around the brewery building has long been in decline and was largely neglected during the latter half of the 20th century.
 About half of the homes and other buildings in the area have been demolished or are vacant.
 Basic services such as grocery stores and restaurants have disappeared.
 In 2006, the City of Baltimore moved to acquire 200 abandoned properties in the area for demolition or rehabilitation.

 Humanim is a non-profit formerly based in Columbia, Maryland.
 They provide job training, outpatient mental-health and developmental-disabilities counseling, services for the deaf, and other functions for the poor and disadvantaged.
 In 2007, they were looking for a place to relocate closer to their clientele and literally broke into the abandoned brewery to look at its potential as a headquarters.
-They approached the city who offered to sell it to them for $2,500, with the understanding they would rehabilitate it.
-Including that the real cost was over $22 million.
+They approached the city who offered to sell it to them for $2,500, with the understanding the non-profit would rehabilitate the building.
+The real cost then was over $22 million.
 However, a $14 million dollar property tax credit from the city reduced the burden, plus they raised $7 million from philanthropic sources that included the Annie E. Casey Foundation, France-Merrick Foundation, Kresge Foundation, and the Harry and Jeanette Weinberg Foundation.

 Baltimore architecture firm Cho Benn Holback Associates did the redesign.
 This included a dismembered metal beer tank as a cubicle, and grain hoppers and conveyor systems retained as interior features.
 The project won more than a dozen awards from preservationist and architectural groups, including the Maryland chapter of the American Institute of Architects, which named it "public building of the year" in 2009.

 The contractor and lead developer was Struever Bros Eccles & Rouse (SBER), known for many high-profile historic renovations in Baltimore.